Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 All that’s left is for you to read on and enjoy!
 We have no doubt you will love the interactive wizarding experiences in both Harry Potter lands, as much as us!

 Where Can You Buy Wands at Universal?

-There are several places to buy wands at Universal Studios Resort in Orlando.
-Universal has the largest collection of wands from The Wizarding World of Harry Potter, which is one of the reasons that make it the most perfect vacation spot for Harry Potter fans.
+Universal Orlando Resort has the largest collection of wands from The Wizarding World of Harry Potter books and movies, which is one of the reasons that make it the most perfect vacation spot for Harry Potter fans.

-You can buy wands from Universal Studios Stores at CityWalk, Islands of Adventure, Universal Studios Florida, or at any of the on-site resorts.
-The 3 main places to buy a wand in the Wizarding World are Gregorovitch, Ollivanders (there is one in both Diagon Alley and Hogsmeade) and the Wand Cart in Hogsmeade.
+The 3 main places to buy a collectible magic wand in the Wizarding World are Gregorovitch, Ollivanders (there is one in both Diagon Alley and Hogsmeade) and the Wand Cart in Hogsmeade.

-The most enhanced wand-buying experience is still definitely at Ollivanders Wand Shop, which is located in Hogsmeade (in Islands of Adventure), as well as Diagon Alley (in Universal Studios Florida).
-We prefer buying at Ollivanders at Diagon Alley for that authentic feeling, but the full list of where to buy a wand at Universal is as follows:
+The most magical wand-buying experience is still definitely at Ollivanders Wand Shop, which is located in Hogsmeade (in Islands of Adventure), as well as Diagon Alley (in Universal Studios Florida).
+We prefer buying at Ollivanders at Diagon Alley for that authentic feeling, but the full list of where children and adults can purchase a character wand at Universal is as follows:

 - Ollivanders – Diagon Alley (Universal Studios)